-In this Notice, the following terms have the meanings indicated: "Subscriber" means the Policyowner of this Policy.
+In this Notice, the following terms have the meanings indicated:

+"Subscriber" means the Policyholder and Covered Employees of this Group

+Policy.
 "Organization" means the CO-OP.

 The organization distributes the following written information to its subscribers upon enrollment and annually thereafter:

 - 1. Benefits and services included in, and excluded from, coverage. - 2.
 Pharmaceutical management procedures, if they exist. - 3.
-Copayments and other charges for which Covered Persons are responsible. - 4.
+Copayments and other charges for which Members are responsible. - 4.
 Benefit restrictions that apply to services obtained outside the organization's system or service area. - 5.
 How to obtain language assistance. - 6.
 How to submit a claim for covered services, if applicable. - 7.
 How to obtain information about practitioners who participate in the organization. - 8.
 How to obtain primary care services, including points of access. - 9.
 How to obtain specialty care and behavioral healthcare services and hospital services. - 10.
 How to obtain care after normal office hours. - 11.
 How to obtain emergency care, including the organization's policy on when to directly access emergency care or use 911 services. - 12.
-How to obtain care and coverage when subscribers are out of the organization's service area.
+How to obtain care and coverage when subscribers are out of the organization's service area. - 13.
+How to voice a complaint. - 14.
+How to appeal a decision that adversely affects coverage, benefits or a Member's relationship with the organization. - 15.
+How the organization evaluates new technology for inclusion as a covered benefit.